 Inspect Your Home for Hazardous Material

 Equally dangerous and much harder to detect are hazardous materials that can hide in the most unexpected places.
-Lead, asbestos, and radon can cause horrifying health problems, like irreversible brain damage, mesothelioma, and other cancers.
+Lead, asbestos, and radon can host of health problems, like brain damage, mesothelioma, and other cancers.
 Worse, they are virtually impossible to identify without specialized equipment and can be found in many houses around the country.
 The only way to know if your home has any of these toxins is to have it professionally inspected.

 The good news is that most of the side effects attributed to these dangers can be avoided with the proper precautions, and it’s never too late to have your home checked.